-Many of you know what my reading challenges are all about.
-But for those of you who don’t, let me give you the basics.
+Many of you know what my reading challenges are all about, and I’m so thankful for all of you faithful readers who come back twice a year to join in.
+But for those of you who are new to my challenges, let me give you the basics.

-Essentially, Spring Reading Thing 2009 is a fun, low-pressure reading challenge open to anyone and everyone.
-It will take place March 20th-June 20th (which is, coincidentally, the spring of 2009).
+Essentially, Spring Reading Thing 2010 is a fun, low-pressure reading challenge open to anyone and everyone.
+It will take place March 20th-June 20th (which is, not-so-coincidentally, the spring of 2010).

 To participate, here’s what you need to do: